relentlessmoose/rm_Icarus_mods/README.md

 A mix of QoL mods and difficulty increasing mods.
-Spawn additions, stack sizes, attachment slots, modifiers, trackers, and more.
+Spawn additions, weather additions, stack sizes, attachment slots, modifiers, trackers, and more.
 Aiming for balance in most things I edit.
 Always looking for new ideas.